mthsmcd/MachineLearningTurbulenceModels/README.md

 In the models of 1st paper, the corrections are driven by source-terms injected into the mean momentum equation, while the model of the 2nd paper injects the source term into a Reynolds stress model (RSM).

+## Compatibility

+The models were implemented using the OF *ShihQuadraticKE* model as a base.
 Implementation and tests were done in OpenFOAM-4.x, OpenFOAM-7 and OpenFOAM-2306.

 *The OpenFOAM foundation versions (openfoam.org) have renamed and moved header files used to compile this library from version 8 onwards.
 In these versions, compilation won't succeed, unless the code is adapted.
 For this reason I advise anyone interested in using this library to prefer the ESI versions (openfoam.com)*